The Natural Wonders of the Westfjords of Iceland - Látrabjarg and Rauðasandur

-Rauðasandur orange reddish colour stems from pulverised scallop shells from the Breiðafjörður bay.
+Rauðasandur orange-reddish colour stems from pulverized scallop shells from the Breiðafjörður bay.
 The name can also derive from the settler in this area, Ármóður rauði Þorbjarnarson or Ármóður the Red.

 It is such a beautiful place and I couldn't get enough of it - I felt like I had stepped into a fairytale world :)